 Coles says its delivery windows open seven days in advance, so to secure a delivery on Christmas Eve, customers can start to book from 17 December.

 Regardless of where you shop, check their websites carefully to ensure your delivery will arrive on time and they can deliver all the products you want.

 Don't stress!
 We have a ton of gift ideas and useful advice to get you through this last week before Santa arrives!

 If you're buying home appliances or tech such as computers, tablets or smartphones in the lead up to Christmas (or looking to bag a bargain in the sales), read our guide on whether extended warranties are really worth paying extra for.
 (Hint: in most cases, they're probably not.)

-We also tell you which supermarket custard is the best for your festive desserts, and if you're having oven difficulties with just a week to go, why not consider cooking Christmas lunch on the barbecue this year?
+We also tell you which supermarket custard is the best for your festive desserts and which Christmas pudding our experts rated highest.
+And if you're having oven difficulties with just a week to go, why not consider cooking Christmas lunch on the barbecue this year?

 8. Ask for gift receipts (and store your receipts in an app)

 If you're buying a last-minute gift and you're not sure if the lucky recipient is really going to love it, ask for gift receipts instore.
 These days, many retailers can also email them to you so you have an electronic record.